eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 #### Creating a subscriber

-We now create a corrsponding subscriber, usually in another application (it will work in the same application as well but there is no need sending it via the middleware in such a case).
+We now create a corresponding subscriber, usually in another application (it will work in the same application as well but there is no need sending it via the middleware in such a case).

 ```
 iox::popo::TypedSubscriber<CounterTopic> subscriber({"Group", "Instance", "CounterTopic"});